Liatmoss/bank_tech_test/README.md

 2.6.3 :005 > s.print
  => "date || credit || debit || balance\n 16/12/2019 || || 200.00 || 300.00\n16/12/2019 || 500.00 || || 500.00"
  ```

+#### Approach to solving the problem:
+- This problem is separated into two classes, Account and Statement to ensure that everything was cohesive and DRY
+- The Account class starts with a default balance of 0 and is adjusted when amounts are deposited or withdrawn.
+Each entry in the account is added to the statement array with the date the change was made.
+- The single responsibility of the Statement class is to print the array with the parameters specified in the acceptance criteria